Easter Sunday massacre: Aftermath

 The murders shocked the town of Hamilton.
 Those who knew James did not think he was capable of violence, especially at the magnitude of this particular massacre.
 By all accounts, neighbors considered the Rupperts a nice family.

 James was arrested and charged that day with 11 counts of aggravated homicide.
 He refused to answer questions asked by the police and was very uncooperative.
 He made it clear he would plead insanity.

 County prosecutor John Holcomb viewed the crime scene and stated that there was so much blood on the first floor, it was dripping through the floorboards into the basement.
-Ruppert had fired a total of 35 rounds, and all four weapons were recovered at the scene.

-On the Easter of 1978, March 30, at 4:30 a.m., the father of Alma Ruppert and grandfather to 8 of the victims, committed suicide by shooting himself in the head.
+At 4:30 a.m., on March 30th 1978, the father of Alma Ruppert, grandfather to 8 of the victims, committed suicide by shooting himself in the head.